 As a general rule, any item that is classified as a narcotic, a psychotropic, or some other form of analgesics drug should be placed in secure storage, with two-step access as preferred option.
 In many cases National Essential Medicines Lists will outline any drugs that require secure storage under national laws.
 In some cases, humanitarian organisations may be completely banned from storing certain items.
 Narcotics: morphine, opium preparations, pethidine, diamorphine, papaveretum, hydrocodone and oxycodone, dipipanone, and tramadol.

-Examples of Common Controlled

-Other opioid and strong analgesics: pentazocine, codeine, dihydrocodeine, dextroproproxyphene, dextromoramide, and buprenorphine.
+Examples of CommonOther opioid and strong analgesics: pentazocine, codeine, dihydrocodeine, dextroproproxyphene, dextromoramide, and buprenorphine.Controlled Substances:Psychotropic drugs: usually the group of drugs called "benzodiazepines," the more common being diazepam temazepam pitrazepam f lunitrazepam and oxazepam

-Substances: Psychotropic drugs: usually the group of drugs called "benzodiazepines," the more common being diazepam, temazepam, nitrazepam, f lunitrazepam, and oxazepam.
+Substances: common being diazepam, temazepam, nitrazepam, f lunitrazepam, and oxazepam.
 Clonazepam, used to treat epilepsy, may be found under a different class, and is not always under the same control.
 Strong tranquilizing medicines, such as chlorpromazine, may also be found under this heading.